 - If the Nominee is an individual, they must be a member in good standing of AALL.

-- Nominee's application of technology or resource must benefit library users and/or the legal information community
+- Nominee’s technological project/innovation must impact and benefit library users and/or the legal information community and support the strategic goals and business objectives of their organization.

-- Nominee's innovative use of technology must be an example of how librarians/information professionals effectively and efficiently serve as the human connection between technology, the information, and the user experience.
+- Nominee’s innovative use of technology must demonstrate how librarians/information professionals effectively and efficiently serve as the human connection between technology, the information, and the user experience.

 There are no restrictions on the number of entries an applicant may submit, but each entry must be submitted separately.
 Entries will become the property of the American Association of Law Libraries and will not be returned.
 By submitting an entry, applicants grant AALL full rights to publish, reproduce and publicize entries in any paper or electronic publishing formats.